Jackie Dawson

 Jackie Dawson is a Canadian academic who holds the Canada Research Chair (Tier 2) in Environment, Society and Policy.
 Dawson is also co-Scientific Director of ArcticNet, where she is currently a member of the Board of Directors.

 Biography

 Dawson graduated in 1997 from Barrie North Collegiate Institute in Barrie, Ontario, Canada.
 In 2019, she was inducted into the Barrie North Collegiate Institute Wall of Honour.
 Dawson completed a Master's in 2003 at the University of Otago, with a thesis on environmental values of marine tourists.

 Research

 Dawson's research focuses on the impacts of Ecotourism in the Canadian arctic and sub-arctic, and also on how maritime shipping in a time of climate warming will affect the Canadian arctic, both terrestrial Inuit communities and culturally significant marine protected areas.

 Dawson is a lead author on the Intergovernmental Panel on Climate Change 6th Assessment Report.

+During the 2024 ArcticNet fifth International Arctic Change Conference, Dawson spoke about her research involving analyzed shipping season lengths from 2007 to 2021, finding that narrow passages were created when multi-year ice moved south from colder regions.
+This resulted in increases in ship traffic in Hudson Strait, Baffin Island, and Northwest Passage, and reduction in accident rates among commercial ships.